vivek4879/cis6930fa24-project1/README.md

 ## Function: `redact_from_db(cur, output_path, stats_file_name, redaction_dict)`

 This function processes redactions from the database and applies them to files.
 It fetches redaction data (file name, start, and end indices) from the database, processes the corresponding files, and performs the redactions.
-It also creates an output directory if it doesn't exist and ensures redacted files are saved with a `.txt` extension.
+It also creates an output directory if it doesn't exist and ensures redacted files are saved with a .censored extension.
 Additionally, it writes the redaction statistics into a stats file.

 - **Parameters**:
   - `cur`: Database cursor used to fetch redaction data.